ember-learn/guides-source/guides/release/tutorial/06-interactive-components.md

 We changed two things here.

-First, since we wanted to make our component interactive, we switched the containing tag from `<div>` to `<button>`.
-This is important for accessibility reasons.
-Plus, by using the correct semantic tag, we will also get focusability and keyboard navigation handling "for free".
+First, since we wanted to make our component interactive, we switched the containing tag from `<div>` to `<button>` (this is important for accessibility reasons).
+By using the correct semantic tag, we will also get focusability and keyboard interaction handling "for free".

 Next, we used the `{{on}}` _modifier_ to attach `this.toggleSize` as a click handler on the button.

 With that, we have created our first _interactive_ component.
-Go ahead and try it out in the browser!
+Go ahead and try it in the browser!

 <!-- TODO: add a gif here -->

-Commit: Merge ember-learn/super-rentals-tutorial#41
-More content

----